-Commercial property leases just in London, range from offices to shops to industrial units, pubs, hotels and other specialist properties.
+Commercial property leases in London, range from offices to shops to industrial units, pubs, hotels and other specialist properties.
 Most commercial leases are fairly long term contracts, with most being 5-10 years in length, possibly with break clauses.
 It is common for businesses to outgrow premises or to want to move and in such situations, assignment or sale of the lease is often the solution.

-If you are buying a commercial lease, remember you are taking over all the liabilities as well as the rights.
-What can complicate lease transfer agreements is the necessity to have the Landlord’s consent and that it is usual for the Landlord to insist on the selling current tenant to agree to guarantee the new tenant’s obligations.
+If you are taking over an existing commercial lease, remember you are taking over all the liabilities as well as the rights.
+What can complicate lease transfer agreements is the necessity to have the Landlord’s consent and that it is usual for the Landlord to insist on the outgoing tenant to agree to guarantee the new tenant’s obligations.

 Much depends on the wording of the lease.
-In most cases, a landlord will need to be able to argue that the proposed new tenant is, for financial reasons or reputationally, more risky than the existing tenant.
+In most cases, a landlord will need to be able to argue that the proposed new tenant is, for financial reasons or reputation, more risky than the existing tenant.
 The Landlords argument is made harder by the fact that in many cases then outgoing tenant will still be liable under an Authorised Guarantee Agreement (AGA).

-The difficulty with the landlord refusing consent is that any action by the tenant at court to force the issue takes time and comes with risk.
-In reality, the proposed new tenant may have changed their mind and become frustrated by this point in any event.
-Landlords often know this and seek to stall rather than refusing consent outright, so it is important to balance out seeking to keep the Landlord on side as against not allowing the matter to drift.
+The difficulty with the landlord refusing to grant licence to assign is that any action by the tenant at court to force the issue takes time and comes with risk.
+In reality, the proposed new tenant may have changed their mind and become frustrated by this point.
+Landlords often know this and seek to stall rather than refusing consent to selling the lease outright, so it is important to balance out seeking to keep the Landlord on side as against not allowing the matter to drift.

 With lease assignments, the landlord will often want to carefully consider the bona fides and solvency of the prospective new tenant, including taking up references and other financial checks.